idea-statica/iom-examples/iom-steel-connections/steel-frame1.md

 Idea Connection project can be also generated from IOM by the webservice which runs in IDEA Cloud.
 More details are in the project [IOM.SteelFrameWeb](create-iom-cloud.md)

-# Creating IOM for steel frame step by set
+# Creating IOM for steel frame step by step

 Let's create a standard console application in MS Visual Studio.
 Select __File__ > __New__ > __Project__ from the menu bar.
 In the dialog, select the __Visual C#__ node followed by the __Get Started__ node.
 Then select the __Console App__ project template.